-See Appendix \underline{LQ} for the Sstudent/Pparent Hhandbook.
+See Appendix L for the student/parent handbook.

 TAB 8: Business Plan, Transportation, Nutrition

 BUSINESS DESCRIPTION

 NSCS is organized exclusively for educational purposes within the meaning of Section 501(c) (3) of the Internal Revenue Code.
 Notwithstanding any other provision of the school's Articles of Incorporation, the corporation shall not carry on any other activities not permitted to be carried on (a) by a corporation exempt from federal income tax under Section 501(c)(3) of the Internal Revenue Code of 1986 (or corresponding provision of any future United States Internal Revenue Law), or (b) by a corporation, contributions to which are deductible under Section 170(c)(2) of the Internal Revenue Code of 1986 (or the corresponding provision of any future United States Internal Revenue Law).